-For a price tag nearing $20,000, we wouldn’t accept anything short of exceptional, and the Objet30 Pro fits the bill.
-Prints are more or less flawless, and the array of printing materials allow a varied selection of models.
+For a price tag nearing $20,000, we wouldn’t accept anything short of extraordinary, and the Objet30 Pro fits the bill.
+Prints are more or less immaculate, and the range of printing materials allow a varied selection of models.
 All our test prints were smooth, precise, and showed a level detail usually found in pre-assembly line models.
 We encountered no issues whatsoever with the printing process.

-Objet Studio is packed with options and is incredibly easy to use even though it controls such a powerful beast of a machine.
+Objet Studio is packed with choices and is incredibly simple to use even though it controls such a strong beast of a machine.

 As you’d expect from Stratasys, the support is of the highest caliber with a rich vault of guides, tutorials, and videos peppering its web site alongside the Stratasys Service Offering which includes on-site technical service and maintenance, part replacement, user training seminars, and discounts on accessories among other benefits.